 In 1964 the new Methodist Church was opened on our present site, which was previously the ‘Welcome Home Field’ for soldiers returning from the war.
-By the mid 1980s, this building was also too small for the growing congregation and so a major extension and refurbishment was undertaken, again with much prayer, consultation and sacrificial giving.
+By the mid-1980s, this building was also too small for the growing congregation and so a major extension and refurbishment was undertaken, again with much prayer, consultation and sacrificial giving.
 The enlarged church was opened in October 1992.

-In 2014, we celebrated the Silver Jubilee of the present building with a number of celebrations and events, which culminated with a presentation of the Christian musical of "Snakes & Ladders".
+In 2014, we celebrated the Silver Jubilee of the present building with a large number of celebrations and events, which culminated with a presentation of the Christian musical of "Snakes & Ladders".

 To see a number of articles written about our history, please see the following: